 DEFAULT

-Frame 0: Verifies signature and calls APPROVE(APPROVE_EXECUTION) to authorize execution from sender.
+Frame 0: Uses the sender’s signature entry with empty msg and calls APPROVE(APPROVE_EXECUTION) to authorize execution from sender.

-Frame 1: Checks that the user has enough ERC-20 tokens, and that the next frame is an ERC-20 send of the right size to the sponsor.
+Frame 1: Checks that the user has enough ERC-20 tokens, inspects signature metadata in tx.signatures if needed, and checks that the next frame is an ERC-20 send of the right size to the sponsor.
 Calls APPROVE(APPROVE_PAYMENT) to authorize payment.

 Frame 2: Sends tokens to sponsor.